-Former DEA official now working for Oxycontin maker Purdue Pharma
+Former DEA official now working for OxyContin maker Purdue Pharma

 But that's not the only upcoming trial for Purdue Pharma.

-Oklahoma Attorney General Mike Hunter will have the first crack at a trial on May 28 in Cleveland County, Oklahoma.
+Oklahoma Attorney General Mike Hunter will have the first crack at a trial May 28, in Cleveland County, Oklahoma.
 Hunter is suing opioid manufacturers including Purdue Pharma, Allergan, Cephalon and Janssen Pharmaceuticals.

 The judge in the case, District Judge Thad Balkman, recently denied a request by the opioid defendants to delay the trial saying, "the wheels of justice will continue to turn unimpeded."

-Over the summer Judge Balkman ruled that cameras could be allowed in the courtroom during the upcoming trial saying, "Unquestionably, the issues presented in this matter are of great importance to the citizens of Oklahoma."
+Balkman has ruled that cameras could be allowed in the courtroom during the upcoming trial saying, "Unquestionably, the issues presented in this matter are of great importance to the citizens of Oklahoma."

 NBC News previously reported that in the face of more than 1,000 suits, Purdue Pharma is exploring options that include bankruptcy.

-In a statement, Purdue told NBC News that the company "continues to have active discussions with attorneys general, and is fully engaged with the multi-district litigation process ... to help communities address the nation’s opioid crisis."
+In a statement, Purdue Pharma told NBC News that the company "continues to have active discussions with attorneys general, and is fully engaged with the multidistrict litigation process ... to help communities address the nation’s opioid crisis."

 "We will continue to work collaboratively with the various jurisdictions toward bringing meaningful solutions forward to address this public health challenge.
 We vigorously deny allegations that Purdue acted improperly by communicating with prescribers about scientific and medical information that FDA has expressly considered and continues to approve.
 We believe it is inappropriate to substitute the judgment of the plaintiffs for the judgment of the regulatory, scientific and medical experts at [the Food and Drug Administration]."